PIK-LPJmL/pycoupler/README.md

 Make sure to also have set the [working environment for LPJmL](https://github.com/PIK-LPJmL/LPJmL/blob/master/INSTALL) correctly if you are not working on the PIK HPC (with Slurm Workload Manager).

+See `./scripts` for examples on how to use the package.

+## Questions / Problems

+In case of questions please contact Jannes Breier jannesbr@pik-potsdam.de or [open an issue](https://github.com/PIK-LPJmL/pycoupler/issues/new).

 ## Contributing
-Merge requests are welcome.
+Merge requests are welcome, see [CONTRIBUTING.md](CONTRIBUTING.md).
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.